brunorijsman/rift-negative-disaggregation-rib-to-fib-protoype/README.md

 This repository contains a prototype implementation of the code to convert RIB routes into FIB routes, converting negative nexthops in the RIB into complementary positive nexthops in the FIB.

+Work is in progress to add the negative disaggregation feature to [RIFT-Python](https://github.com/brunorijsman/rift-python), the open source implementation of RIFT in Python.